China-Taiwan Tensions: Why You Should Prepare Your Supply Chain for Rising Geopolitical Risks

 How to prepare your supply chain to mitigate risk with China-Taiwan tensions looming.

-The number and impact of supply chain disruptions are increasing every year.
+The number and impact of supply chain disruptions continue to rise every year.
 In 2021, 432 extreme weather events caused more than $252 billion in economic damages in the United States alone, and the blockage of the Suez Canal held up $9 billion worth of cargo daily.
-As tensions between China and Taiwan continue to rise, many pundits and politicians have predicted a Chinese invasion within the next few years that could impact the supply chain of hundreds if not thousands of companies worldwide, affecting billions of dollars in global trade.
+Today, geopolitical risk is emerging as one of the most significant threats to global trade.

 Four strategies to build resiliency and mitigate risk and disruption